geerlingguy/ansible-role-drupal/README.md

 The install profile to use.
 If you're installing Drupal 6.x, you should update this from 'standard' to 'default'.

+    drupal_include_web_vhost: true

+Whether to use the included vhost file.
+Set this to `false` if you intend to handle vhosts with another role (e.g. geerlingguy.apache).

 ## Dependencies

   - geerlingguy.git